danriti/tbone-counter-example/README.md

 ```

 So what's happening?
 When you click the **Start** button, the `value` attribute in the
-`counter` model is being incremented each second.
+`counter` model is being incremented every second.
 Everytime the  model changes,
-the template is forced to update to display the newest data.
+the template is forced to update to display the latest data.
 As you play with
 the other controls, you will notice that template responds accordingly.
 This is
 an example of "live" templating in TBone.